Self-Supervised Depth and Ego-Motion Estimation for Monocular Thermal Video Using Multi-Spectral Consistency Loss: Related Works

+In contrast to the research mentioned above, which focuses on the RGB domain, our proposed methods focus on self-supervised learning of depth and pose estimation for the thermal domain, which have not been actively explored so far.
+However, we found that the scale inconsistent depth and invalid image reconstruction sources, such as moving objects and static camera motion, also existed in the thermal domain.
+Therefore, we exploited geometric constraints and excluded invalid pixels to handle these problems.

-There are few learning-based approaches to estimate the depth or relative pose.
-Kim~\etal~\cite{kim2018multispectral} proposed an unsupervised multi-task learning framework that utilizes chromaticity clues and RGB-based photometric error to estimate the depth map from the thermal image.
-For this purpose, however, they carefully designed an RGB stereo and thermal camera system that principal points of the thermal camera and one RGB camera are geometrically aligned, by utilizing a XYZ stage and beam-splitter.
-DeepTIO~\cite{saputra2020deeptio} proposes a thermal-inertial odometry network with a supervised manner.
-They train a thermal image's feature encoding network to mimic the RGB image's encoding network.
+{\bf Depth and Ego-motion Estimation with Thermal Image.} A thermal camera can robustly capture temperature information regardless of lighting and weather conditions.
+However, thermal images generally suffer from inherent weak image properties such as low contrast, less texture, and low resolution.
+Therefore, most traditional depth or pose estimation studies~\cite{khattak2020keyframe, shin2019sparse,delaune2019thermal,borges2016practical} utilize other heterogeneous sensors as well, such as IMU, visible cameras, and Lidar, to complement these properties.
+Also, a few existing neural network based depth and pose estimation studies have also utilized RGB sources~\cite{kim2018multispectral} or direct pose supervision~\cite{saputra2020deeptio}.
+Kim~\etal~\cite{kim2018multispectral} proposed an unsupervised multi-task learning framework that utilizes chromaticity clues and RGB-based photometric error to estimate a depth map from a thermal image.
+However, for this purpose, they carefully designed an RGB stereo and thermal camera system in which the principal points of the thermal camera and one RGB camera are geometrically aligned utilizing an XYZ stage and beam-splitter.
+DeepTIO~\cite{saputra2020deeptio} proposed a thermal-inertial odometry network trained in a supervised manner.
+They trained a thermal image's feature encoding network to mimic the RGB image's encoding network.

+Among the above-mentioned studies, the work most related to ours is Kim~\etal~\cite{kim2018multispectral}.
+However, our method differs from their method in three aspects.
+First, their method utilizes the spatial relation between left-right RGB images, while our method exploits temporal relation.
+Second, their method does not utilize thermal image reconstruction loss.
+Lastly, their method requires a geometrically aligned RGB-thermal camera system, which is infeasible in most cases.
+On the other hand, our methods can utilize any RGB-Thermal camera system with an arbitrary geometric relationship.